-That kind of logical intelligence asked of the students never seemed to me to be important enough to amount to ‘Wisdom’.
+The kind of logical intelligence asked of the students never seemed to me to amount to ‘Wisdom’.
 I always regarded it as simply a basic element of thinking and talking, and surely couldn’t amount to what is grandly called Philosophy.
 But it has gone down in history as Elenchus or Socratic Method (from here)!

 I have always thought that Wisdom doesn’t consist of logicking about definitions and examples till you achieve consistency.
 It is about the darkness and mystery in the heart of man: his feelings, memories, musings, longings, dreams, nostalgias, imaginations, motivations, hatreds and loves, longings for a life of adventure and life, his ironies, deceptions and self-deceptions.
 And so on.

 Elenchus was a negative method of drawing out the speaker to reveal a contradiction to his initial hypothesis.
 Socrates termed himself a ‘midwife’ in drawing a negative truth out of the speaker.
 By eliminating hypotheses that were contradictory, one gradually narrowed down to what one did mean (from here).

 [Here is another example of Socrates’ questioning: In Plato’s Dialogue, Euthyphro, he asks ‘What is Piety?’
 ‘Is an action right because a god approves of it, or does the god approve of it because it is right, in which case we too can make a judgment on whether [it] is right or not?’ (from here). (‘Piety’ seemed to have meant acting as a god would wish it.)]

 Perhaps I was amazed too by Socrates’ ‘intellectual moralism’ in thinking that if we work out by Reason what it is ethically right to do in a certain situation, then we just naturally go ahead and do it! (from here.)
 He had the purely intellectual attitude to morality, that no man acts deliberately in a cause he knows to be wrong.
 Wrong action was based on faulty knowledge.